forta-network/docs/docs/scanner-quickstart.md

 This page contains the steps and technical recommendations to help you set up your node.
 Please always refer to this documentation for the most up-to-date information.

-If you have not seen the full list of onboarding steps yet, please see them first through [here](https://forta.notion.site/Forta-Fortification-Network-4a8af3ab4aea480d993e5095ad0ed746).
-You can feel free to follow this documentation and start your node while your application is being reviewed but please also keep in mind that your application may get rejected (**update**: due to overwhelming interest, onboarding has been paused)

 ## Scan Node Requirements

 The following are the requirements for running a Forta scan node.